Quranaloneislam.net

 1. Zakât: Definition

 The word zakât is derived from the root zakâ (زكى), which means “to grow”, “to purify”, “being clean and pure”, “being righteous”, “prosper”, “succeed”, “improve”.
 The word “zakât” means “purity”, “Charity”, “obligatory charity”, “excellence”.
-In the Quranic context which we are going to study in detail, the zakât corresponds to an “obligatory charity” of 20% (8:41) on our savings after taxes that is to be paid “on the day of harvest” (2:219, 6:141).
+In the Quranic context which we are going to study in detail, the zakât corresponds to an “obligatory charity” of 20% (8:41) based on new yearly savings accumulated after paying all expenses (including retirement contributions) and taxes (not overall savings which are already purified) that is to be paid “on the day of harvest” (2:219, 6:141).

 Any person or household has to be financially responsible in order to be able to set aside a share of what they earned and pay the due share of charity by the end of a revenue cycle to poor people, according to an order of people in need specified in the Quran (8:41).